nus-cs2113-AY2223S1/tp/docs/UserGuide.md

       list
       remove [ MODULE_CODE ]
       search [ /code PARTIAL_MODULE_CODE | /title KEYWORD ] < /level MODULE_LEVEL > < /sem SEMESTER >
-             * the search term can either be module code or a keyword in module title.
+             * the search term can either be module code or a keyword in module title, or both.
-             * MODULE_LEVEL and SEMESTER should be a single digit number. select [ /module MODULE_CODE ] [ /type LESSON_TYPE ] [ /code CLASS_NO ]
+             * MODULE_LEVEL and SEMESTER should be a single digit number specified in the User Guide. select [ /module MODULE_CODE ] [ /type LESSON_TYPE ] [ /code CLASS_NO ]
       semester [ SEMESTER ]
       timetable < /fancy | /simple >